Columbia Icefield: History

 Following World War I, other mountaineering firsts occurred.
-In 1923, American climbers James Munroe Thorington and W. S. Ladd joined Austrian guide Conrad Kain to summit the daunting North Twin Peak (3731 m), Mount Columbia, and Mount Saskatchewan (3342 m) in five days.
+In 1923, American climbers James Monroe Thorington and W. S. Ladd joined Austrian guide Conrad Kain to summit the daunting North Twin Peak (3731 m), Mount Columbia, and Mount Saskatchewan (3342 m) in five days.
 The following year, another American expedition led by William O. Field and guide Edward Feuz climbed both the North Twin Peak and the South Twin Peak (3566 m) in twenty-four hours—a combined distance of about 60 km.
 In 1927, A. J. Ostheimer discovered a new route to the North Peak Summit, made first ascents of Stutfield Peak (3450 m) and Mount Kitchener (3505 m), and became the first climber to traverse the Snow Dome (3456 m) in 36 hours.
 During his 63-day visit to the Columbia Icefield, Ostheimer and his two companions walked over a 1000 km and climbed thirty peaks—twenty-five of which were first ascents.

 In March 1932, three men undertook a remarkable skiing journey from Jasper to Banff that covered about 500 km.
 When Cliff White, Joe Weiss, and Russell Bennet reached the Columbia Icefield, they climbed to the summit of Snow Dome, and then made a downhill run descent of almost 3000 m which lasted for 50 km—the longest continuous ski run in Canadian history up to that point.
 Their accomplishment played a major role in generating worldwide interest in the Canadian Rockies.
 Today, mountaineers and skiers from around the world come to the Columbia Icefield to explore some of the classic routes discovered by these early pioneers of mountaineering.